 We don’t mean to discount the effectiveness of cleanliness when it comes to roach control, however.
 It is still recommended for homeowners to be mindful of the crumbs and residue they leave behind on kitchen countertops and floors, as these are easy targets for roaches searching for food at night.
 It’s also important to take out the trash every few days and sweep and vacuum carpets multiple times a week, to remove any cockroach eggs that might be hiding on the surface.

 How to Get Rid of a Cockroach Infestation

 If you do find that your home has fallen victim to a cockroach infestation, the most important thing you can do is take action immediately.
 Many DIY blogs and articles tout the benefits of using roach bombs and foggers to clear out an infestation, but the effectiveness of this treatment is questionable.
 These products make your home unusable for hours at a time while the chemicals settle, often coating floors and furniture with the sticky, smelly residue.
 Not only are these products not effective at fully killing a roach infestation, but they also require hours of cleanup once the process has been completed.

 Another extermination method commonly used for cockroach infestations is boric acid.
 While it is a powerful pest control tool, it must be applied to infested areas flawlessly for it to be effective.
 How does it work?
 Boric acid is a powder that’s poisonous to roaches and other bugs.
 When roaches walk across it, their legs become coated in the powder, which they then ingest when it comes time to clean themselves.
-Using boric acid is a credible, but slow, roach control solution, and it’s impossible to guarantee that this substance will kill every roach living in your home.
+Using boric acid is a credible, but slow, roach control solution, and it’s impossible to ensure that this substance will kill every roach living in your home.
 Because this substance is also toxic for humans and animals, homeowners with small children or pets running around may want to avoid using boric acid within the home.